इलेक्ट्रॉनिकी और सूचना प्रौद्योगिकी मंत्रालय, भारत सरकार

 Development and deployment of Business Intelligence solution in terms of dashboard

-Use of Machine learning algorithms for advance analytics
+Use of machine learning algorithms for advanced analytics